 - Listen to Music

 Reduce stress and anxiety

 There are numerous things that can be done to reduce stress and anxiety during labor.
 As previously discussed, being prepared can put your mind at ease and prevent you from having to make exhausting decisions and arrangements while experiencing labor pain.
 Being able to just take one contraction at a time and not have to worry about anything else greatly increases a woman's ability to cope.
 Other things to reduce stress might include: being in the comfort of your own home, having a support system or birth partner, and resting as much as possible.

 Alternative/Non-Medication Pain Relief Measures

-Once you are no longer able to ignore or distract yourself from the pain you are experiencing, begin using non-medication based coping mechanisms.
+Once you are no longer able to ignore or distract yourself from the pain you are experiencing, begin using non-medication-based coping mechanisms.
 Coping mechanisms can be learned in birthing classes and online.
-In fact there are numerous techniques already developed to help women achieve their goal of an unmedicated birth.
+In fact, there are numerous techniques already developed to help women achieve their goal of an unmedicated birth.
 These techniques are also good for coping during early labor or when it is not quite time for the epidural.
-Other non-medication based coping mechanisims consist of:
+Other non-medication based coping mechanisms consist of:

 As It Continues